gaiaverse/Gaia-EDR3-selection-function/docs/to-do.rst

 * Code output page
 * Document + clean up the :doc:`optimiser`
 * Document the Descent Functor class
-* Document the Misc functions & Probability Functions
+* Document the Misc functions &
 * Document the LogLikeliehood Prior
 * Document the DataLoading functions
 * Document the Star class